Common questions about ABS certification

 FAQs - Information for the Public

 State medical licensure is required by law for an individual to practice medicine in the United States.
 The standards are established through a public process and all actions takenboth in granting a license and in restricting or withdrawing a licenseare matters of public record.
-Licensure is not specialty-specific and permits an individual to provide to the public any medical or surgical service he or she desires.
+Licensure is not specialty-specific and permits an individual to provide to the public any medical or surgical service they desire.

 Medical licensure is mandated by state law, and was created to restrict medical practice to individuals who satisfied standard requirements for medical school education and some period of residency training (usually one year).
 It was not designed to define the requirements for individual medical specialties.
 Medical licensing boards in each state have investigative and subpoena powers, budgets and personnel designed to investigate complaints related to a physician's practice, and power to prosecute violations and enforce license sanctions, including revocation, in court.